seanmavila/Astroapp/README.md

 2. Go to github and make an account
 3. Go to https://github.com/seanmavila/Astroapp
 4. Click green button labeled "Code" and download zip
-5. Open visual studio code and open Astroapp file
+5. Install and open visual studio code
-6. Press Ctrl + Shift + P to open terminal
+6. Navigate to File > Open Folder > Where ever your Astroapp folder is
+7. Navigate to Terminal > new terminal
-7. Type command: npm install nodemon express express-session mysql pug bcrypt util.promisify
+8. Type command: npm install nodemon express express-session mysql pug bcrypt util.promisify
-8. Run command: nodemon start
+9. Run command: npm start
-9. Open browser and go to localhost:3000
+10. Open browser and go to localhost:3000

 ---For DB---